violuke/homey-yale-smart-alarm/README.md

 ...and as such I do not recommend you using it (yet).

 ## TODO
+* Read specified username and password from settings.
 * If any of the actions fail, correctly return the failure so there is a red X shown in the flow.

 ## Credits